Principal

 About David

-David Byrne has been with Beasley Allen since February 2001.
-He is a principal and trial attorney in the firm’s Mass Torts Section, handling claims against pharmaceutical and medical device companies.
+David Byrne is a principal and trial attorney in the firm’s Mass Torts Section, handling claims against pharmaceutical and medical device companies.

-Following graduation, David served as a Deputy Alabama Attorney General and as a law clerk to U.S. District Judge Robert Varner and Alabama Court of Criminal Appeals Judge John M. Patterson.
-He then entered private practice with another Montgomery, Alabama law firm before joining Beasley Allen.
+After graduating, he worked as a Deputy Alabama Attorney General and a law clerk to U.S. District Judge Robert Varner and Alabama Court of Criminal Appeals Judge John M. Patterson.
+He then joined private practice with another Montgomery, Alabama, law firm before joining Beasley Allen in February 2001.

 Professional Associations